laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    independent of whether the floating point value is, mathematically, an integral value (choice 2 of the second bullet).
-4. There is no special handling of NaN values, except that the preferred encoding rules also apply to NaNs with payloads, using the canonical encoding of NaNs as defined in {{IEEE754}}.
+4. There is no special handling of NaN values, except that the preferred serialization rules also apply to NaNs with payloads, using the canonical encoding of NaNs as defined in {{IEEE754}}.
    Specifically, this means that shorter forms of encodings for a NaN are used when that can be achieved by only removing trailing zeros